quadratichq/quadratic/README.md

 ![quardatic icon small](https://user-images.githubusercontent.com/3479421/162039117-02f85f2c-e382-4ed8-ac39-64efab17a144.svg)  **_The Data Science Spreadsheet_**
 ----

 Infinite data grid with Python, JavaScript, and SQL built-in.
-Data Connectors to pull any data.
+Data Connectors to pull in your data.

-Take your data and do something useful with it as quickly and easily as possible.
+Take your data and do something useful with it as quickly and easily as possible!

 ![Screen Shot 2022-04-07 at 4 15 52 PM](https://user-images.githubusercontent.com/3479421/162328478-198f27d1-4ab8-4334-8420-b082e68edefc.png)